nickr01/js8wait/README.md

 JS8 frame modulus or boundary is calculated from specified speeds: slow: 30 normal: 15 fast:10 turbo:6.

-Lead time in a recording is automatically calculated from the source origation time in BWF header of the WAV file. js8wait attempts to recreate the same realtime frame offset on playback.
+If required, the pre-roll time in a recording is automatically calculated from the source origation time in BWF header of the WAV file. js8wait attempts to recreate the same realtime frame offset on playback.

-Default lead time is 0 if no file is supplied.
+Default pre-roll time is 0 if no file is supplied.

-js8wait combines the lead time with realtime offset from wall clock frame boundary to then delays the play start to the correct time.
+js8wait combines the pre-roll time with realtime offset from wall clock frame boundary to calculate delay needed to start playing with signal preserving its alignment to js8 frames.

 ### Workflow